qzhang503/proteoQ/README.md

 ### 1.3 PSMs to peptides

-Up to this point, we should have arrived at a set of *common* column names in the PSM outputs of `PSM/TMTset1_LCMSinj1_PSM_N.txt` etc., across various search engines (for both TMT and LFQ).
-To continue, we will summarize the PSM results to peptides with `PSM2Pep`, `mergePep`, `standPep` and optional `purgePep`.
+To perform the summary of PSM results to peptides, we will utilize the `PSM2Pep` utility.
+This utility will load the PSM tables generated from the previous `normPSM` procedure, such as PSM/TMTset1_LCMSinj1_PSM_N.txt, and summarize the data to peptide level using various descriptive statistics (refer to Section 4 for more details).

 #### 1.3.1 PSM2Pep

-The utility for the summary of PSMs to peptides is `PSM2Pep`:
+To invoke the `PSM2Pep` utility, you can use the following code:

 ``` r
 PSM2Pep()
 ```

-It loads the above mentioned PSM tables from the preceding `normPSM` procedure, and summarize them to peptide data using various descriptive statistics (see also Section 4).
-For `intensity` and `log2FC` data, the summarization method may be specified by argument `method_psm_pep`, with `median` being the default.

-Data filtration via varargs is also available with `PSM2Pep`.
-For instance, we might consider filter the data by the MS1 intensities of peptide matches, which are indicated under the column `pep_tot_int`.
-However, you probably don’t want to try the following codes with the Mascot example that we are currently using:
+By default, `PSM2Pep` uses the median as the summarization method for intensity and log2FC data.
+However, you can specify a different summarization method for intensity and log2FC data by using the “method_psm_pep” argument. `PSM2Pep` also provides the option for data filtration using varargs.
+For example, you can filter the data based on the MS1 intensities of peptide matches, which are indicated under the “pep_tot_int” column.
+However, please note that the example codes provided below should not be used with the current Mascot example we are working on:

 ``` r
 PSM2Pep(